House Republican Argues It Would Be ‘Illegal’ To Release Mueller Report

 Upon the release of the report, Attorney General William Barr released a summary of the lengthy document, stating that Mueller had recommended no further indictments.
 While he did not fully exonerate Trump either, he didn’t have enough evidence to find him guilty of obstruction of justice.
 Of course, the entire report has not been released publicly, only Barr’s summary of it.

-House Democrats have been calling for it to be released in full, while one report indicates that the president will be able to redact it before it’s release.
+House Democrats have been calling for it to be released in full, while one report indicates that the president will be able to redact it before its release.
 One House Republican, however, has claimed that it would be illegal for the report to be released, according to Reuters.

 Representative Doug Collins, who is the top Republican on the U.S. House Judiciary Committee, has said that Barr would be “breaking the law” if he were to decide to release the report to the public in full.